American Association for the History of Medicine

-The American Association for the History of Medicine (AAHM), founded in 1925, is a professional association of historians, physicians, nurses, archivists, curators, librarians, and others.
+Founded in 1925, the American Association for the History of Medicine (AAHM) is a professional association of historians, physicians, nurses, archivists, curators, librarians, and others.
 The AAHM promotes and encourages research, study, writing, and interest in the history of medicine and allied fields.